loekd/radius-demos/02-Dapr/readme.md

     - `explorer http://localhost:8088`

 # Observations
-- The software doesn't need to know the actual implementation of storage and pub/sub messaging components. (thanks to Dapr)
+- The software doesn't need to know the actual implementation of storage and pub/sub messaging components. (thanks to Dapr and Radius)
 - This makes it simpler to define an application with state and messaging elements.

 # Cleanup